MEET OUR TEAM

 Community Land Protection

-Vivienne is a Journalism and Communications graduate from The Multimedia University of Kenya.
-She worked at Nairobi Institute of Business Studies as a Online studies content creator, and later joined Kenya News Agency for over 2 years as a writer and reporter.
+She is a Journalism and Mass communication graduate from The Multimedia University of Kenya.
+She previously worked at the Nairobi Institute of Business Studies as a Online studies content creator, and later joined Kenya News Agency (Uchumi house-Nairobi) for over 2 years as a writer and reporter.

 Her passion as a journalist is telling the story of the vulnerable people in the community especially women and children.

 Sabina was born and raised in Marsabit County.
 She is part of the Rendille community, a Cushitic pastoral nomadic community from Northern Kenya.
 Before joining IMPACT as an Office Admin, Sabina was working as a cashier at a supermarket in Nanyuki.

 Sabina's passion to serve in human rights-based organizations stems from seeing the suffering of her own community, especially in terms of lack of access to services.
 Upon joining IMPACT, she was assigned the position of an Office Admin in an attempt to contribute to IMPACT’s general goals.